sio/Makefile.venv/README.md

 ### Alternative method

-Alternatively, you can add installation actions as the Makefile rule:
+Alternatively, you can add installation actions as the Makefile recipe:

 > **Note the checksum step!** Do not skip it, it would be as bad as [piping curl
 > to shell](https://0x46.net/thoughts/2019/04/27/piping-curl-to-shell/)!